FractalDiane/spellbook/README.md

 Welcome, aspiring witch!
 If you're reading this, you must have a knack for magic, and you must be interested in the world of spellbook authoring and publishing.
 Consequently, it appears you're also interested in strange programming languages that make no sense from a practical standpoint.
 That's why **SPELLBOOK** is the language for you!

 Spellbook is an esoteric programming language based around the magical shenanigans of a financially-challenged witch writing a book of spells.
 You have some useful, if exasperatingly limited, tools at your disposal, alongside a collection of spells to help you get the job done and publish your spellbook.
-[WRITE MORE HERE]

 # Syntax